 JBI is a small but growing pharmaceutical company founded by two veterans of the industry, Carl Horn and Deborah Milkowski, PhD.
 Our focus is developing novel therapies for proteotoxic diseases of the secretory pathway that have no or limited therapeutic options.

-After working together for several years at TAP Pharmaceuticals strategically building its pipeline, Mr. Horn and Dr. Milkowski once again joined forces in recent years.
-They began collaborative discussions with Dr. Luigi Puglielli from the University of Wisconsin Madison to explore the potential of translating his novel research into a groundbreaking treatment for millions of patients afflicted with Alzheimer’s disease.
-Since then, our pipeline of therapeutic indications has rapidly expanded.
+After working together for several years at TAP Pharmaceuticals (the JV between Takeda and Abbott Laboratories) strategically building its pipeline, Mr. Horn and Dr. Milkowski once again joined forces in recent years.
+They began collaborative discussions with Dr. Luigi Puglielli from the University of Wisconsin-Madison to explore the potential of translating his novel research into a groundbreaking treatment for millions of patients afflicted with Alzheimer’s disease (AD).

 Our Future